SUPPLY CHAIN INTRODUCTION

 - What is a supply chain?

 - Why is it important?

-- The challenges that face today’s supply chain decision makers
+- Which challenges face today’s supply chain decision makers?

 - What is a value driven supply chain?